tlangan1/Life-Helper/README.md

 1. **Enable service worker changes to activate without closing and reopening the app.
 To do this most effectively I needed to both issue a `skipWaiting()` in the install event as well as a `event.waitUntil(clients.claim())` in the activation event.**
 1. Log service worker changes and retiring previous service worker DB rows.
 Perhaps I should create a new entity web_push_subscription_version which maintains a history of service workers that all use the same capability url.s
 1. I should create a route using solidJS to give the appearance that the service worker file is at the root and move it to a more logical place in the file system.
 See <a href="#service-worker-in-root">item number 1</a> above
+1. All the data required by the interface should be cached.
+The service worker should update the cache when a push is received.

 ## Basics